electrickery/ROM-emulator/README.md

 The KiCAD-files contain the projects for the shield, adapter and socket-PCBs.
 The first two have fixes from testing the previous produced boards.

+For downloading hex-Intel files the romEmuFeed.py is provided.
+It supports an offset address option for data that doesn't start at 0000h.
+The actual address in the CPU memory map is determined by the PCB circuit, inot the emulator.
+So data usually needs to be starting at 0000h (of the emulator RAM).

+    Usage: python3 romEmuFeed.py <hexFile> [<ttyPort>] [<hexOffset>]

 There is a Hackaday page at: https://hackaday.io/project/175610-rom-emulator

 F.J.
 Kraan, 2023-02-09